ankita34359/Complete-JavaScript/02_Lecture: Understanding var, let and const/02_Notes.md

 #### Cannot Be Redeclared:

-- You cannot declare the same variable twice within the same scope.
+- We cannot declare the same variable twice within the same scope.

 #### Hoisting (but safer):